creynolds23/Alligator-Game-Using-Pygame/README.md

 [Alligator Game Demo Video]()

 # Development Environment
-During the development of this program, I sued the following tools and technologies:
+During the development of this program, I used the following tools and technologies:
 * IDE: I used Visual Studio Code for coding, testing, and running the game
 * Python: The game was developed using the Python programming language
 * Pygame: I utilized the pygame library, a well-known Python library for game development, to handle graphics, audio, and user input